 The Madras High Court held that the offence was committed on May 25, 1999, hence before the amendment came into existence.
 Therefore, under Section 324 of IPC, the offence remains compoundable, and the petition for compromise must be accepted.

-Difference between Section 324 and Section 326 of IPC
+Difference between Section 324 and Section 326 of the IPC

 In this case, the Supreme Court observed that whoever causes voluntarily hurt as defined under Section 324 of IPC shall be convicted.
 The Court also observed that the expression “an instrument, which is used as a weapon of offence, is likely to cause death must be interpreted with the nature of the instrument referred and how the instrument is used.
 The prosecution must establish that the accused person has voluntarily caused hurt and that hurt was caused because of an instrument as stated under Section 324 of IPC.”